 MSPCC’s Kid’s Net Program provides a range of services to connect foster, pre-adoptive, and kinship families to the information, resources, respite and support networks they need to address the unique challenges that come with raising foster children.
 Services are available to foster families throughout Massachusetts.

 MSPCC offers an after-hours telephone helpline that provides emergency assistance to foster, kinship and pre-adoptive families when DCF offices are closed.
 The helpline is staffed by social workers experienced in foster care issues.
-They can provide telephone support to help resolve problems or, if necessary, arrange for an emergency home visit.
+They can provide telephone support to help resolve non-emergency situations.
 The helpline is open 5 P.M. to 9 A.M., Monday-Friday and 24 hours on weekends and holidays: (800) 486-3730.

-Kid’s Net provides training and conferences throughout the state with topics specific to the issues facing foster, adoptive and kinship families.
-Kid’s Net also offers opportunities to attend courses in CPR and First Aid.
-View the Kid’s Net Training Calendar here.
+Kid’s Net provides training throughout the state with topics specific to the issues facing foster, adoptive and kinship families.
+Click below for our Spring 2023 Statewide Virtual Training Calendar!

 Family Resource Liaisons

 Everyone needs a break from parenting once in a while, and respite is an important way to ensure that parents are able to take care of themselves, so they can continue to care for their children.
-Family respite is a planned time-out or vacation for DCF foster and pre-adoptive parents.
-Families can receive up to ten days of paid respite each year.
+Respite is a planned time-out or vacation for DCF foster and pre-adoptive parents.
+Families can receive up to ten nights of paid respite each year.

 Short-Term Child Care

-Planned, short-term, day and evening care provided in licensed childcare homes is available to allow foster, pre-adoptive and kinship families to attend to foster care-related or personal business; provide a break from parenting; and to meet other needs that impact the overall stability of the family.
+Planned, short-term, day and evening care provided in licensed childcare homes or reimbursement of a DCF approved caretaker is available to allow foster, pre-adoptive and kinship families to attend to foster care-related or personal business; provide a break from parenting; and to meet other needs that impact the overall stability of the family.